 1 1/3 C GF Quinoa Flakes

-1 1/3 C Brown Sugar or Just Like Sugar Brown Sugar
+1 1/3 C Brown Sugar or Swerve Brown Sugar

-In a separate bowl, mix oatmeal, quinoa flakes, brown sugar, cinnamon, nutmeg and salt with a fork.
+- In a separate bowl, mix oatmeal, quinoa flakes, brown sugar, cinnamon, nutmeg and salt.
+Combine with a fork.

-Pour crumbles over the fruit, and spread crumbles out evenly to cover.
-They will not cover the fruit completely.
+- Pour crumbles over the fruit, and spread crumbles out evenly to cover the fruit (they will not cover the fruit completely).